eyast/eyast.github.io/_projects/3D_Display.md

 ## Components

 To reduce any downstream error accumulation, I needed first to ensure the camera stays at a fixed point in the room.
-The first section goes through the lessons I've learnt 3D printing a chassis to hold the webcam and the Nvidia Jetson Nano.
+It was critical that nothing static changes position, therefore the first thing I did was creating a chassis that holds the camera firmly at a specific static point, in my case on top of the TV.

-To handle the processing and inference tasks, the solution utilizes a Nvidia Jetson Nano embedded platform.
-Running within a Docker container, the Nano hosts a FastAPI server, serving inference capabilities as a REST API.
-This setup enables seamless communication and interaction with other components of the system.
+The camera was originally planned to be connected to a Raspberry Pi, but after further consideration and to enable some room to experiment different technologies, the app was built in a Docker container on a NVidia Jetson Nano serving inference data through FastAPI as a REST API.
+This setup decouples the application components clearly, delineating a responsibility to determine the person's location from rendering a scene.
+I was hoping to experiment with other technologies, thanks to this decoupling (for example, try to add a new network instead of the built-in, or use another rendering engine such as unreal, etc..).
 Unity, a popular game development platform, leverages the REST API to access the inference results, allowing for the integration of the captured 3D body position data into the virtual environment.

 The decision to opt for the Nvidia Jetson Nano was driven by the desire to leverage its onboard processing capabilities for running neural networks.
 This not only streamlines the overall setup but also enhances the system's efficiency by offloading the processing workload from external devices.
 Additionally, the Nano's versatility allows it to serve a dual purpose by utilizing the same device for rendering the scene on the TV.
 This integration further enhances the synchronization and fluidity of the overall experience, providing a seamless transition between the captured 3D environment and its projection on the television screen.

 ### 3D parts

-When it came to the 3D component, I enthusiastically delved into the creative process, utilizing the powerful design capabilities of Fusion.
-Through several iterations and countless hours of refining, I meticulously crafted a bespoke object tailored to perfection.
-This custom creation serves as the ideal support, elegantly cradling the camera in a secure and immovable position.
-From conception to execution, the journey of bringing this custom object to life has been a true labor of love, ensuring that every detail is carefully considered to deliver a seamless and captivating experience.
+The Logicom c920 chassis was designed in Autodesk Fusion, in an iterative manner, and printed on a Creality S3 Pro V1.
+With this chassis, the camera was stable and forced to remain in place.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">